Aljullu/react-lazy-load-image-component-demo/README.md

 # React Lazy Load Image Component demo

 This is a demo of the `react-lazy-load-image-component` NPM package.
-It's not intended to be used in real life applications neither to be an example of good programming practices, but just to give an example of how to use the package `react-lazy-load-image-component` and its props.
+It's not intended to be used in real life applications neither to be an example of good programming practices, but to give an example of how to use the package `react-lazy-load-image-component` and its props.

 * See the live demo in action: https://github.com/Aljullu/react-lazy-load-image-component